mapeditor/tiled/docs/manual/automapping.rst

    rule maps having been applied.

-These properties are map wide, meaning it applies to all rules which are part of the rulemap.
-If you need rules with different properties you can use multiple rulemaps.
+These properties are map wide, meaning it applies to all rules which are part of the rule map.
+If you need rules with different properties you can use multiple rule maps.

 Layer Properties
 ----------------